Gabriella439/slides/namespaced-debruijn/slides.md

 This is why β-reduction can interpret incomplete code (like `List/generate 10`)

-# β-equivalence

-β-equivalence is defined as follows:

-> Two expressions are β-equivalent if their β-reduced forms are identical

 # β-reduction can improve code comprehension

 β-reduction eliminates indirection